xuankimtran/docs-1/pages/katalon-studio/docs/execution-profile-v54.md

 > **Note**
 >
-> Commonly used global variables should be stored in the **default** profile and should store other sets of global variables in the **derived** (custom) profiles to avoid the code from duplicating and for an easy code management.
+> Commonly used global variables should be stored in the **default** profile and other sets of global variables should be stored in the **derived** (custom) profiles to avoid the code from duplicating and for an easy code management.

 **Running the examples:**